hgrf/racine/docsmd/README.md

     gunicorn [--preload] --workers 4 --bind 127.0.0.1 manage:app

-### Setting up the MSM service
+### Setting up the Racine service

 #### with upstart

-Create the file /etc/init/msm.conf and copy the following code into it:
+Create the file /etc/init/racine.conf and copy the following code into it:

-    description "Gunicorn application server running Mercury Sample Manager"
+    description "Gunicorn application server running Racine"

     start on runlevel [2345]
     stop on runlevel [!2345]